clintongreen/arken-test/README.md

 * Form does not ask for number of Dependents or Pets
 * Profile & Partner info are hidden on mobile due to time constraints
 * Validation is ignored due to time contraints
-* UI is ignore due to time constraints
+* UI is ignored due to time constraints
 * Form does not proceed to next step due to time constraints

 # Demo